SciViewer/SciView/README.md

 This command is part of the scidb commands and invoked automatically with other commands.

 # 5) Download and intiate torrent files
-The currently implemented function dowloads all torrent files from [Torrent Repo](http://libgen.rs/scimag/repository_torrent/) from the 0th to the 875th file and stores it in a specified folder.
+The currently implemented function downloads all torrent files from [Torrent Repo](http://libgen.rs/scimag/repository_torrent/) from the 0th to the 875th file and stores it in the specified folder.

 ## 5.1) Configuration of the download station application
-Before adding torrents for download to the download station application the program has to be configured first
+Before adding torrents for download to the download station application the program has to be configured first.

-1. Open the synology web interface and open the "Download Station" application (Install if not available)
+1. Open the synology web interface and open the "Download Station" application (Install it if not available)
 2. Click "Settings" symbol on the bottom left
 3. Navigate to the "Location" tab on the sidebar and select the following path for Destination: "ScimagDir/RawData"
 4. Navigate to the "Auto Extract" tab on the sidebar
-5. Tick "Enable Auto Extract.." and chose "Extract to", also select the following path: "SciMagDir/Data"
+5. Tick "Enable Auto Extract.." and chose "Extract to", select the following path: "SciMagDir/Data"
-6. Optional define a download schedule in the "General" tab at the sidebar
+6. Optional: define a download schedule in the "General" tab at the sidebar

 ## 5.2) Download and start torrent files
-In order to download
+In order to download files based on torrents:

 1. Check the torrent path in the env file (default: TORRENT_PATH=/mnt/share/Torrentfiles)
 2. Execute